samodom/UIKitSwagger/Docs/AutoLayout.md

 ### Equality

-Compare two constraints with respect to the items and their attributes, the equivalence relation, the multiplier and constant, and the priority.
+Compare two constraints with respect to the items and their attributes, the relation, the multiplier, the constant and the priority.
 It even tries the reverse of one operand to truly determine equivalency.
-Constraint identifiers and activation status are not used in checking equivalence, but the `==*` operator can be used to compare constraints for identify by using normal equivalence *plus* identifiers.
+Constraint identifiers and activation status are not used in checking equivalence, but the `==*` operator can be used to compare constraints for identity by using normal equivalence *plus* identifiers.

 ### Reversal

 Want to reverse the items in a constraint to produce an equivalent constraint?
 Note that some constraints are not reversible.

- - `reversed() -> NSLayoutConstraint?`
+ - `reversed: NSLayoutConstraint?`
- - `makeConstantPositive() -> NSLayoutConstraint`
+ - `positiveConstantConstraint: NSLayoutConstraint`

 ## Real Auto Layout Syntax